 Click on the projects below to learn more:

 This project included major bus stop rebuilds at six locations on Third Avenue in Belltown.
 Bus stop sidewalks are now wider with new shelters, benches, lighting, information signs, bike racks, and other amenities.
-The project also included foundations for future electronic real-time bus schedule information signs which Metro is installing in 2012.
+The project also included foundations for future electronic real-time bus schedule information signs which Metro plans to install in 2014.
 Each of these bus stops – at Virginia, Bell, and Cedar streets - serves hundreds of riders headed to and from Queen Anne and North Seattle.

 Questions?
 Contact Bill Bryant at firstname.lastname@example.org.